Glossary

 Some vintage patches, especially WWII leather patches, were created by applying a decal to the surface rather than by painting or embroidering the design elements.
 These typically show their age by cracking and/or flaking as the decal becomes more and more brittle with age.

-Deployment Patch
+Deployment Patch [Type of Morale Patch]

 Type of morale patch produced by units/organizations or individuals for real world, exercise or training deployments.
 See also TDY Patch.